Paradox2774/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11.
 A script that takes a list of words as input and prints only words that appear exactly once.

+Task 12.
+A script that displays the 10 newest files in the current directory.